evangeliazve/aacl-public/README.md

-# Predicting anticipatory topic outliers
+# Can Topic-Model Outliers Predict Future Topics?
+A Prospective Study of Weak Signals in Embedding Space

+This repository accompany our submission to EMNLP 2026.

-This repository contains standalone Python scripts for reproducing the article-level experiments on a new news corpus.
-The workflow reconstructs dynamic topics from cumulative daily snapshots, derives trajectory-based labels, creates publication-time features, runs supervised models, exports SHAP interpretation tables, creates plots, and runs the appendix chronological robustness check.
+It contains Python scripts for reproducing the experiments on a new news corpus.
+The workflow reconstructs dynamic topics from cumulative daily snapshots, derives trajectory-based labels, creates publication-time features, runs supervised models, exports SHAP interpretation tables.

-The code is intentionally script-based.
-It is not a Python package and does not require installation with `pip install -e .`.

 ## Repository layout